Questions and Answers for Organizers

 Who can participate?

-Since 2011, all Union members within the Core Public Administration are eligible to participate in the Joint Learning Progra (JLP).
+Since 2011, all Union members within the Core Public Administration are eligible to participate in the Joint Learning Program (JLP).

 What is a workshop?